coder/terraform-provider-coder/docs/resources/metadata.md

 page_title: "coder_metadata Resource - terraform-provider-coder"
 subcategory: ""
 description: |-
   Use this resource to attach metadata to a resource.
-They will be displayed in the Coder dashboard.
+They will be displayed in the Coder dashboard alongside the resource.
+The resource containing the agent, and it's metadata, will be shown by default.
+  Alternatively, to attach metadata to the agent, use a metadata block within a coder_agent resource.
 ---

 # coder_metadata (Resource)

 Use this resource to attach metadata to a resource.
-They will be displayed in the Coder dashboard.
+They will be displayed in the Coder dashboard alongside the resource.
+The resource containing the agent, and it's metadata, will be shown by default.

+Alternatively, to attach metadata to the agent, use a `metadata` block within a `coder_agent` resource.

 ## Example Usage